cmperdomor/Exploratory-analysis-of-genetic-evaluation-data-from-Canadian-dairy-females./Methodology.md

 # Statistical Methodology - Lactanet Genetics Analysis

 This document summarizes every statistical method used in this project, why it was chosen, and which Python library/function implements it.
-Use this to explain or defend the analysis (e.g., in a report or presentation).

 ---